 By Jenny Park

+Are there any Yoga poses to relieve anxiety?
+This is a common question instructors answer every week.
 Anxiety is a state of agitation and hyper-arousal that is fueled by adrenalin and cortisol.
 When in a crisis situation, an extra shot of adrenalin can be incredibly helpful.
 It may assist you in the landing that big deal you have been chasing, finishing a challenging 10k race or saving somebody from a dangerous situation.
-Unfortunately, when adrenalin and cortisol continue to circulate throughout the body from unremitting daily stress, these otherwise life-saving hormones can degrade the health of both the body and mind.
+Unfortunately, when adrenalin and cortisol continue to circulate throughout the body from constant daily stress, these otherwise life-saving hormones can degrade the health of both the body and mind.

 Yin Yoga focuses on soothing, grounding, restorative Yoga asanas that turn off the overdrive switch.
 The long, supported holds in Yin Yoga help the body and mind to relax and release tension, both mentally and physically.
-Yin Yoga postures aim at increasing flexibility throughout all of the connective tissues of the body.
+Specific Yin Yoga poses to relieve anxiety will aim at increasing flexibility throughout all of the connective tissues of the body.
 The long holds in Yin Yoga create a gentle traction and compression that helps to flush out toxins and lubricate the joints while releasing tension in the surrounding connective tissues.

 A regular practice of Yin Yoga will complement a more active “Yang Yoga” practice such as Power Yoga or Bikram Yoga.
 Over time, your level of flexibility and joint mobility will increase allowing for ease of movement and an overall sense of well-being.
 When we feel held and supported, anxiety begins to ebb.
 In Yin Yoga, many asanas may be practiced in a supported fashion with block and bolsters in order to create a sense of being supported and nourished.